brazil-data-cube/bdc-jupyterhub-oauth/README.rst

 About
 =====

-Python library to add support for Brazil Data Cube OAuth Services on JupyterHub.
+Python library to add support for Brazil Data Cube OAuth 2.0 Services on JupyterHub OAuthenticator.